Vertical Sliding Windows: The

 Often, when we think about the options available to us in designing our homes, it can feel as though we are forced to choose between one aspect of a product’s design and another: style over function; energy efficiency over security or aesthetics.
 There are times when this compromise is acceptable, but when we choose the types of windows we put in, it’s important that we are as happy with the way they look as we are with the way they perform.
+Vertical sliding windows offer exactly this combination of elegant, sophisticated aesthetics and modern materials and performance.
+If you were thinking of adding a touch of heritage design to your modern home – or even looking to bring your older one closer to contemporary standards without affecting its visual appeal – then they should at least be a part of the conversation.
+Here, we’ll take a quick look at the history of the vertical sliding window and how – through that combination of functionality and style – they have come to be one of the most popular windows for renovations and new-builds alike.

 The Story